commercialhaskell/stack/doc/GUIDE.md

 In this guide, we'll discuss the bare minimum necessary to understand how to modify a `package.yaml` file.
 You can see a full list of the available options at the [Hpack documentation](https://github.com/sol/hpack#quick-reference).
-The Cabal User Guide the definitive reference for the [Cabal file format](https://cabal.readthedocs.io/en/stable/cabal-package.html).
+The Cabal User Guide is the definitive reference for the [Cabal file format](https://cabal.readthedocs.io/en/stable/cabal-package.html).

 ### The location of GHC